adyromantika/fun-with-kubernetes/README.md

 ## Networking

+Each virtual machine has:

+* The default NAT interface (10.0.2.0/24).
+This is used internally by Vagrant, and is where the nodes get Internet connection.
-Each virtual machine has the default NAT interface, and a private network shared between them.
+* A private network (172.31.99.0/24) shared between them.
+This is where the nodes communicate with each other.
+* Calico uses pod network (192.168.0.0/16) by default so that is what we passed to `kubeadm` during init.

 To expose services later we have a few options:

 * Have a new public network interface to access from outside of the private network
 * Create a load balancer within the private network to handle connections to and from the public network

+Also, we might change kubeapi to listen to all interfaces (0.0.0.0) so that we can access it using `kubectl` from outside of the cluster.

 ## What's Included